lschlesinger/CS50-yoga-board-munich/README.md

 <!-- ABOUT THE PROJECT -->
+## About the Project
 I've created this website as a final project of the [CS50 course at Harvard University](https://cs50.harvard.edu/).
 My motivation was to create a digital notice board to easily connect people from Munich for practicing yoga together.
-I am a yoga teacher my own and despite of offering classes on a regular base in studios, one might like to opportunity to simply start sessions rather spontanously at a different places open for everybody interessted.
+I am a yoga teacher my own and despite of offering classes on a regular base in studios, one might check out the opportunity to simply start sessions rather spontanously at a different places open for everybody interessted.
-My motivation was to create a digital notice board to easily connect people from Munich for practicing yoga together.
-I am a yoga teacher my own and despite of offering classes on a regular base in studios, one might like to opportunity to simply start sessions rather spontaneously at a different places open for everybody interested.
 That's why I came up with the idea of Yoga Board Munich.
-Yoga Board Munich is a digital notice board - where you can either pin up an offer notice or find a suitable class for your next stretch - breath - be together - experience.
+You can either pin up an offer notice or find a suitable class for your next stretch - breath - be together - experience.
-It enables people to connect for joint yoga classes.
-As a teacher you can create own classes and add them to the board, in just a few clicks.
+As a teacher you can create classes with basic information and add them to the board in just a few clicks.

 So don't hesitate:
 [Check out the MUNICH YOGA BOARD](https://yoga-board.herokuapp.com/)